"The arrogance of man is thinking nature is in our control, and not the other way around... Let them fight."Godzilla

 "I would not be asking any one of you to add tropes to this page if I did not have complete faith in your ability to succeed.
 Your courage will never be more needed than it is today."

-Joe Brody survives the first incident in the nuclear plant.
-But he's Killed Off for Real when the male [MUTO] awakens.
+- Joe Brody survives the first incident in the nuclear plant.
+He suffers Character Death when the male [MUTO] awakens.

-Trailers heavily featured Bryan Cranston of Breaking Bad fame.
-His character is important in the beginning of the film, but is killed off pretty quickly.
+- Trailers heavily featured Bryan Cranston of Breaking Bad fame.
+His character is important in the beginning of the film, but dies pretty quickly.

-Godzilla himself barely gets 20 minutes of screen time.
-Granted, those were an insanely nostalgic and epic 20 minutes, but to some simply weren't enough.
+- Godzilla himself barely gets 20 minutes of screen time.
+Granted, those were an insanely nostalgic and epic 20 minutes, but to some they simply weren't enough.

-Continuity Nod: This is a reference to the original Godzilla, who was a dinosaur mutated from overexposure to nuclear radiation; the entire concept was created as a metaphor for the horrors of nuclear war, which naturally the Japanese knew very well at the time of the original release.
+- Anvilicious: In-Universe.
+When asked by the admiral why he doesn't want to use nukes to kill the MUTOs, Serizawa hands him his father's watch, stopped at 8:15.
+Ever since the morning of the 6th of August 1945, in a town called Hiroshima...
+Serizawa hopes it'll be enough to dissuade him.
+Though he's visibly provoked to thought, he ultimately decides to use nukes anyway.
+This is a reference to the original Godzilla, who was a dinosaur mutated from overexposure to nuclear radiation; the entire concept was created as a metaphor for the horrors of nuclear war, which naturally the Japanese knew very well at the time of the original release.
 Since this movie attempted a more natural, scientific explanation, a nod was thrown in for the true origins of Godzilla.
-And, as Awakening reveals, Godzilla did surface for the first time in centuries due to the radiation of the Atomic Bomb dropped there, as it attracted the attention of Shinomura.
+As Awakening reveals, Godzilla did surface for the first time in centuries due to the radiation of the Atomic Bomb dropped there, as it attracted the attention of Shinomura.

 Edwards: Trying to get the face right was the main thing...
 I guess he's got more of a bear's face, or a dog's.
 We also used eagle.
 There's a lot of nobility in an eagle.
 It made him feel very majestic and noble.

-Ford's son is evacuated to Oakland Regional Park (which doesn't actually exist, though Redwood Regional park in Oakland does) by bus.
+- Ford's son is evacuated to Oakland Regional Park (which doesn't actually exist, though Redwood Regional park in Oakland does) by bus.
 Via The Golden Gate Bridge.
 Those familiar with the the layout of the city know The Golden Gate Bridge leads north while Oakland is in the east.
 To get there via The Golden Gate Bridge would take far longer.
 It would make mores sense to head east via The Bay Bridge.
 A possible explanation though is that the city needed to be evacuated at all points due to the sheer amount of traffic trying to evacuated roughly a million people out of the city would create.
 It would make sense then to have some people evacuated to the north while others are evacuated to the south and directly to the east.
-It's still a stretch though.
+It's still a stretch but it's not out of the question.

-Artistic License - Ships: Three aircraft carriers were used shooting the film, none of them the USS Saratoga as the movie says, because the real Saratoga was decommissioned in 1994, making it safe from bragging by current sailors.
+- Three aircraft carriers were used shooting the film and none of them the USS Saratoga as the movie says, because the real Saratoga was decommissioned in 1994, making it safe from bragging by current sailors.
 The hull number on the Saratoga is CVN-88, which isn't even being planned yet, so go with Alternate History again on this.